-What is Net Credit Sales?
+What are Net Credit Sales?

 Net Credit Sales Formula

-- Sales Returns – It refers to the credit that gets issued to a customer, due to any problem which is usually caused by shipment or service provided to that particular customer
+- Sales Returns – It refers to the credit that gets issued to a customer due to any problem which is usually caused by shipment or service provided to that particular customer.

-- Sales Allowances – It generally refers to the reduction in price that gets charged to a customer which is usually due to a problem with the sale transaction which does not involve the goods or the service being delivered
+- Sales Allowances – It generally refers to the reduction in price that gets charged to a customer, which is usually due to a problem with the sale transaction which does not involve the goods or the service being delivered.

 - = 22500

-- Provides Break-up: Net credit sales would tend to provide a perfect picture through a break up of values between sales returns and also sales allowances thereby helping the firm to understand the true picture of the amount that can be realized during any particular period
+- Provides Break-up: Net credit sales would tend to provide a perfect picture through a break-up of values between sales returns and also sales allowances, thereby helping the firm to understand the true picture of the amount that can be realized during any particular period

-- Preservation of Ratios: By helping a company understand the total receivables it has in hand after considering any addition of net credit sales it helps the company to gauge on the liquidity ratios that it has currently, which are usually cash and quick ratios.
-If it happens to find out that the ratios are depleting it stands as a red signal for the company.
-Hence it facilitates the maintenance of ratios as desired by the company and any deviation or discrepancy will help the management take corrective action in this regard
+- Preservation of Ratios: By helping a company understand the total receivables it has in hand after considering any addition of net credit sales, it helps the company gauge the liquidity ratios that it currently has, which are usually cash and quick ratiosQuick RatiosThe quick ratio, also known as the acid test ratio, measures the ability of the company to repay the short-term debts with the help of the most liquid assets.
+It is calculated by adding total cash and equivalents, accounts receivable, and the marketable investments of the company, then dividing it by its total current liabilities..
+If it happens to find out that the ratios are depleting, it stands as a red signal for the company.
+Hence it facilitates the maintenance of ratios as desired by the company, and any deviation or discrepancy will help the management take corrective action in this regard.

 Given below are some of the disadvantages-

 - Delay in Collection: There may be times when certain addition of additional debt through net credit sales may create collection problems for a firm.
 The debtorsDebtorsA debtor is a borrower who is liable to pay a certain sum to a credit supplier such as a bank, credit card company or goods supplier.
-The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. may not give the necessary amount in time thereby affecting the liquidity of a company and this is certainly not a good sign for the company
+The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. may not give the necessary amount in time, thereby affecting the liquidity of a company, and this is certainly not a good sign for the company.

-- Additional Expenses: The amount being forfeited due to sales returns given for a default in service terms or a faulty product tends to be unnecessary expenses for the firm and the same could have been possibly avoided if there were necessary scrutiny and due diligence in place
+- Additional Expenses: The amount being forfeited due to sales returns given for a default in service terms or a faulty product tends to be unnecessary expenses for the firm, and the same could have been possibly avoided if there were necessary scrutiny and due diligence in place.

-However, if the net credit sales are unchecked it may accumulate into a phenomenal amount of receivables which may then become a significant burden to the company as it may create problems of bad debt and certain provisions may be required for such bad debts which are again unnecessary expenses for the company.
-The debtorsDebtorsDebtors refer to the party to whom the goods are supplied or sold on credit by another party and the former owes money to the latter, whereas, a creditor is a party that supplies the product or services to another party on credit and has to receive the money from the latter. may not pay on time and this may go on to have a huge toll on the company.
+However, if the net credit sales are unchecked, they may accumulate into a phenomenal amount of receivables.
+It may then become a significant burden to the company as it may create bad debt problems.
+Certain provisions may be required for such bad debts, which are unnecessary expenses for the company.
+The debtorsDebtorsDebtors refer to the party to whom the goods are supplied or sold on credit by another party and the former owes money to the latter, whereas, a creditor is a party that supplies the product or services to another party on credit and has to receive the money from the latter. may not pay on time, and this may go on to have a huge toll on the company.

-It may no doubt facilitate break up and provide a greater understanding of information by providing ratio analysis and also by serving as a pre-check to help the management plan out its working capital management.
-Hence it becomes imperative and absolutely necessary for the company to have an excellent method of checks and balances in place so that the attention towards managing liquidity by having a good look at receivables does not go unattended at.
+It may no doubt facilitate break-up and provide a greater understanding of information by providing ratio analysis and serving as a pre-check to help the management plan out its working capital managementWorking Capital ManagementWorking Capital Management refers to the management of the capital that the company requires for financing its daily business operations.
+It is important for the company in order to maximize its operational efficiency, manage its short term liabilities and assets properly, avoiding the underutilization of the resources and avoiding the overtrading, etc..
+Hence it becomes imperative and necessary for the company to have an excellent method of checks and balances in place so that the attention towards managing liquidity by having a good look at receivables does not go unattended.